maranomynet/es-in-css/README.md

 ## Roadmap

-- CLI `--ext` flag to control the CSS file extension.
 - Expose a JavaScript build API with slightly more configurability
 - **Help wanted:** Loaders/config for Webpack, esbuild, Next.js builds, etc.